 Create obedience games.

 First, teach your dog “go to your bed (mat)” and then send him to different mats in the living room by pointing to the designated mat.
 Your dog can “run the bases” like baseball while working on an obedience skill and using his brain!
 Second, work on stays and gradually work up to a 20-foot stay or walking a full circle around your dog.
-Third, grab another human and have your dog practice recalls (“come”) between two people for treats; after your dog masters this, have one person hide out of view to incorporate “hide and seek” into the recall games!
+Third, grab another human in your household and have your dog practice recalls (“come”) between two people for treats; after your dog masters this, have one person hide out of view to incorporate “hide and seek” into the recall games!

 - Consider a doggie jacket or other gear, such as booties.
 My dogs wear jackets even when the temperature is in the 30s.
 Dogs are warm-blooded mammals, so they do get cold!
 Dogs feel the dramatic temperature swing of 30 or more degrees between your home’s temperature and the temperature outside.
 Often a cold dog will try to run (and then pull on the leash) to stay warm.
 Keeping my dogs bundled up in jackets reduces leash pulling from that friskiness and also keeps my dogs’ muscles and joints warm.

 - Take multiple, shorter walks instead of just one long walk each day.